Costava/heightmap-ray-marcher/README.md

 Also:

-- Press Escape to exit.
+- Ctrl+Q to exit.
 - Press F1 to toggle showing the frames per second.
 - Press F11 to toggle fullscreen.
 - Press F12 to save a screenshot in `screenshots` directory.
 - Press backtick (left of `1`) to toggle the console for changing configuration at runtime.
 - Parsing the console input is the same as the parsing for the config file.
+- Press Ctrl+Shift+R to begin recording (saving frames out to image files) or to stop recording early (otherwise recording will stop after `recording_frame_count` number of frames).
 - You can freely resize the window.

 For each pixel, a ray is cast and intersection is checked with an axis aligned bounding box (AABB) around the heightmap.